openintegrationhub/Connectors/Adapters/OpenQuestions.md

 example provided in the `AdapterGuide.md`.
 However, providing this information may be helpful for solving future problems.

-# Define behavior for handling object merges
+# Define Behavior for handling Object merges
 Merge object behavior isn't particularly common in APIs but it does exist.
 (For example, see [Salesforce](https://developer.salesforce.com/docs/atlas.en-us.api.meta/api/sforce_api_calls_merge.htm)